mietek/halcyon-website/pages/guide/index.md

 Setting up a machine
 --------------------

-To set up one machine for both building and deploying applications:
+To set up one machine for building and deploying applications:

 1. [Provision a machine](#provisioning-a-machine) with one of the supported operating systems, and install the required OS packages.